digitaltwinconsortium/ManufacturingOntologies/README.md

 | ServicePrincipalName | The name of the Azure Service Principal to use as credentials.
 AKS uses this service principal to connect your cluster to Arc.
 Set this to the same name as your ResourceGroupName for simplicity. |
 | Location | The location of you resource group. |

-1. Save the file and run '.\scripts\AksEdgeAzureSetup\AksEdgeAzureSetup.ps1 .\aide-userconfig.json -spContributorRole' from the PowerShell window.
+1. Save the file and run `.\scripts\AksEdgeAzureSetup\AksEdgeAzureSetup.ps1 .\aide-userconfig.json -spContributorRole` from the PowerShell window.
-1. Run 'Read-AideUserConfig' from the PowerShell window.
+1. Run `Read-AideUserConfig` from the PowerShell window.
-1. Run 'Initialize-AideArc' from the Powershell window.
+1. Run `Initialize-AideArc` from the Powershell window.
-1. Run 'Connect-AideArcKubernetes' from the Powershell window.
+1. Run `Connect-AideArcKubernetes` from the Powershell window.

 You can now manage your Kubernetes cluster from the cloud via the newly deployed Azure Arc instance.
-In the Azure Portal, browse to the Azure Arc instance and select 'Workloads'.
+In the Azure Portal, browse to the Azure Arc instance and select `Workloads`.
 The required service token can be retrieved via 'Get-AideArcKubernetesServiceToken' from the 'AksEdgePrompt' on your virtual machine.

 ## Replacing the Production Line Simulation with a Real Production Line

 Once you are ready to connect your own production line, simply delete the VM from the Azure Portal.

-1. Edit the UA-CloudPublisher.yaml file provided in the 'Deployment' folder of this repository, replacing [yourstorageaccountname] with the name of your Azure Storage Account and [key] with the key1 of your Azure Storage Account.
+1. Edit the UA-CloudPublisher.yaml file provided in the `Deployment` folder of this repository, replacing [yourstorageaccountname] with the name of your Azure Storage Account and [key] with the key1 of your Azure Storage Account.
 You can access this information from the Axure Portal on your deployed stroage account under 'Access keys'.
 1. Run UA Cloud Publisher with the following command.
 The PC needs Internet access (via port 9093) and needs to be able to connect to your OPC UA-enabled machines in your production line:

         kubectl apply -f UA-CloudPublisher.yaml